Roadblocks. Speed Bumps. Detours.

 Outside opinions that interfere.

 Another tough situation, but a very real one.
-An interferer can insert themselves at different stages of the downsizing process and often cause undo stress.
-Typically a loved one or close friend, this person has an opinion and they will make it known to everyone.
+An interferer can insert themselves at different stages of the downsizing process and often cause stress.
+Typically, a loved one or close friend, this person has an opinion, and they will make it known to everyone.
 Handling these situations can be difficult but it's important to recognize what's happening and deal with the interference quickly.
 Opinions are fine if they are asked for.

-As always we hope your downsizing experience will be a rewarding one.
+As always, we hope your downsizing experience will be a rewarding one--physically, mentally, and spiritually.
 Making a plan, allowing enough time to get everything done, asking for help if you need it, celebrating the "wins", and taking care of yourself are all elements of success.
 If you have questions or comments, or if you'd like to share your downsizing story, please connect with us through our CONTACT page on the website.

 If you are the marketing manager of a retirement community and would like to find out more about our downsizing seminars, please reach out for details.
 We'd love to come speak to your prospective new residents!